Rampura Phul: Demographics

 As of the 2001 India census, Rampura Phul urban agglomeration had a population of 51,010.
 Males constitute 53% of the population and females 47%.
 Rampura Phul has an average literacy rate of 66%, higher than the national average of 59.5%: male literacy is 70%, and female literacy is 61%.
 In Rampura Phul, 12% of the population is under 6 years of age.

+Transportation

+Rampura Phul railway station situated on Bathinda–Rajpura line.